ray-project/ray/doc/source/cluster/key-concepts.rst

 Scripts, Clients, and Jobs
 --------------------------

+There are a few ways to get your code running on a Ray cluster.
 You can run scripts directly on Ray cluster nodes, connect to remote clusters via Ray client, or submit a packaged application as a job to a cluster:

 * **Direct Run**: You can directly run a script on any node of a Ray cluster, and that script will automatically detect and connect to the cluster upon `ray.init`, just like how it works on your laptop.
 This method